PapenfussLab/nix-workshop/README.md

 "Nix" is unfortunately an overloaded term, and can refer to two main
 things:

-1. Nix the configuration language (c.f. the C programming language); and
+1. Nix the configuration language (cf. the C programming language); and
-2. Nix the build system (c.f. gcc and make).
+2. Nix the build system (cf. gcc and make).

 _Nix the language_ is very simple.
 You can think of it like JSON, but extended with comments and, importantly, functions.
 It is the language